You’ve likely heard a creative person only needs 1000 true fans to make a living. That’s 1000 people who will purchase everything this person creates.

 As I explained this, I had to take a very deep breath as that thought matured and burned itself into my consciousness.

-This is why I took the Q&A to a premium membership site and have an upper limit on how many members I’m going to accept.
+This is why I took the Q&A to a premium membership site.
 I want to be able to provide individual gardening attention to readers who care enough to buy me a cup of coffee a month.

 But if they refused to use modern passwords, if they continually asked me to reset their passwords because they wouldn’t even use a password manager such as 1Password, or even one of the free options, then perhaps, just perhaps it was time for both of us to rethink the relationship.